H: Markets, Firms and Institutions

 This network focuses on the interrelationships between markets, firms, and institutions.
 New approaches to the study of markets are needed to understand better how different markets (e.g. capital markets, product markets, etc.) and market processes (e.g. competition, cooperation, speculation, risk) are related to the changing strategies, structures and governance of business firms.
 Moreover, both markets and firms are themselves embedded within various institutional contexts at the sectoral, regional, national and international levels.
 Institutional diversity impact the capacities of firms and patterns of cooperation and competition in markets, while markets and business interests themselves are important factors in the politics of institutional change.
 We welcome a wide range of theoretical perspectives (e.g. political economy, economic sociology, management studies, neo-institutionalism, and comparative institutional analysis).
-Recent topics have included financial systems, corporate governance, inter-firm networks, strategy, national business systems, varieties of capitalism, internationalization and regional integration, business interest associations, and processes of institutional change.
+Core topics include: financial systems and financialization; markets and marketization; strategy, corporate governance, employment relations, and the labor process; varieties of capitalism and growth models/accumulation regimes; institutions and institutional change; internationalization and regional integration.

 * * *

-The following interview with Network H organizer Gerhard Schnyder and former Network H organizer Christina Ahmadjian was conducted by Emma Greeson, a PhD candidate in Sociology at UC San Diego.
+The following interview with former Network H organizers Gerhard Schnyder and Christina Ahmadjian was conducted by Emma Greeson, a PhD candidate in Sociology at UC San Diego.

 When was your Network founded?